gatsbyjs/gatsby/docs/docs/reference/cloud/apex-and-subdomains.md

 ---
 title: "Apex and www Subdomains"
-description: "How to configure your Apex and Subdomains in Gatsby Cloud"
+description: "How to configure your apex and subdomains in Gatsby Cloud"
 ---

 ## Introduction